IBM/watsonx-data/developer_package/README.md

    ```
    export LH_REGISTRY=icr.io/watsonx_data_dev_client_pkg
    ```
-   If you have purchased watsonx.data, you should pull the container images from `cp.icr.io/cp/watsonx-data`
+   If you have purchased watsonx.data, you should pull the container images from `cp.icr.io/cp/watsonx-data`.
+Depending on how the entitlement key was generated, you will need to specify the user as either `iamapikey` or `cp` in the login command in the next section.
    ```
    export LH_REGISTRY=cp.icr.io/cp/watsonx-data
    ```